FrostByte1001/Crisis-Brigade-2-VR-Reloaded---ForceTube-ProVolver-mod/README.md

 INSTALLATION:
 1. Install BepInEx 6.x for Unity IL2CPP into Crisis VRigade 2 first
    Download from: https://github.com/BepInEx/BepInEx/releases
-   (Look for BepInEx_UnityIL2CPP_x64_...)
+   (Look for BepInEx_UnityIL2CPP_x64_...) and run the game to create folders

-2. Extract THIS ZIP to your Crisis VRigade 2 game folder Default location e.g: C:\Program Files (x86)\Steam\steamapps\common\Crisis VRigade 2\
+3. Extract THIS ZIP to your Crisis VRigade 2 game folder Default location e.g: C:\Program Files (x86)\Steam\steamapps\common\Crisis VRigade 2\

-3. The files should be found as below after extraction into the games root folder:
+4. The files should be found as below after extraction into the games root folder:
    Crisis VRigade 2\
    ├── BepInEx\
    │   ├── plugins\